 I am amazed at how quickly the starter plants took off and I love having fresh herbs for my recipes.

 When I need fresh herbs I simply take my kitchen scissors and snip the amount I need.
 I rinse them underwater and dry them with a paper towel.
-Before chopping, I strip the leaves from the stems and then finely chop.
+Before chopping, I strip the leaves from the stems and then finely chop them.
 Chopping before use helps release aromatic oils in the herbs and spices.

 So easy and the fresh herbs add bright color to my recipes.
 Try it!